Frost64-dev/Frost64/README.md

 ## Running the Assembler

 - In the source directory, run `./bin/Assembler < -p path/to/assembly > < -o path/to/binary >` to assemble the assembly file.
+- For more options, run `./bin/Assembler --help` to see the available options.

 ## Running the Emulator

 - In the source directory, run `./bin/Emulator < -p path/to/binary > [ -m RAM size ]` to run the emulator.
 - The RAM size is optional and defaults to 1 MiB.
+- For more options, run `./bin/Emulator --help` to see the available options.

 ## Notes